Hello World, With Parameters

 user=>

-Again, this is in two steps: (require :reload …) to update all the Clojure code, then (hello/restart) to stop the service and start a replacement, using the update functions.
+Again, this is in two steps: (require :reload …) to update all the Clojure code, then (hello/restart) to stop the connector and start a replacement, using the update functions.

-With the update code live, you can use curl again to see the change in the service’s behavior:
+With the updated code live, you can use curl again to see the change in the service’s behavior:

 HTTP/1.1 200 OK